-The transaction, announced on Monday, gives the BHP Billiton Ltd. unit all of Chesapeake's existing net production in the Arkansas gas shale, which includes current output of about 415 MMcfe/d and midstream assets that include 420 miles of pipeline.
+The transaction, announced last week, gives the BHP Billiton Ltd. unit all of Chesapeake’s existing net production in the Arkansas gas shale, which includes current output of about 415 MMcfe/d and midstream assets that include 420 miles of pipeline.
 Chesapeake, with 487,000 net acres, is the second largest gas producer in the Fayetteville Shale after Southwestern Energy Co. (see related story).

 Chesapeake also agreed to provide essential services in the Arkansas leasehold for up to one year.
-The transaction comes just weeks after the Oklahoma City-based independent said it would sell the Fayetteville Shale assets and other equity investments as part of its revamped strategy over the coming two years to cut long-term debt by 25% while achieving a 25% gain in production growth, its "25/25 Plan" (see Daily GPI, Feb.
-8).
+The transaction comes just weeks after the Oklahoma City-based independent said it would sell the Fayetteville Shale assets and other equity investments as part of its revamped strategy over the coming two years to cut long-term debt by 25% while achieving a 25% gain in production growth, its “25/25 Plan” (see NGI, Feb.
+14).

 The BHP petroleum unit, which is headquartered in Houston, is a familiar name to GOM deepwater explorers.
-It was, in fact, one of 13 producers given the greenlight by federal officials to resume deepwater drilling activity in the GOM once newly enacted requirements were completed (see Daily GPI, Jan.
-4).
+It was, in fact, one of 13 producers given the greenlight by federal officials to resume deepwater drilling activity in the GOM once newly enacted requirements were completed (see NGI, Jan.
+10; Nov.
+15, 2010).

 For Chesapeake, the transaction was viewed favorably by financial analysts.